MrRayyanBorg/Connect_4_Project/README.md

 Connect FOUR game created using Python.

 Dependencies / Prerequisite:
-  1. `import colorama` &rarr used to allow colours within the console, differentiating player one & player 2.
+  1. `import colorama` &#8594; used to allow colours within the console, differentiating player one & player 2.
-  2. `import random` &rarr used to generate a random number within a Min,Max Range.
+  2. `import random` &#8594; used to generate a random number within a Min,Max Range.

 ## Challenge Outline
 The initial challenge I chose to undertake was the popular game 'Connect FOUR'.
 A strategic game whereby players take turns dropping chips into a board in hopes of connecting four chips to win.
 There are many strategies behind this rather simple game, some of which I had to explore to incorporate into the AI bot, the goal of which was to create an intelligent bot which is smarter than random, and has the ability to beat many average-skilled players through favouring positions which increase its probability of winning and blocking its opponent from taking winning positions to decrease its chances of losing.